 To take full advantage of your power bank you want to make sure that you can charge at any opportunity.
 Whether you are at home, at the office, or driving in your car.And that means having the cables or adapters to be able to charge it.
 That applies whether its input port is a usual Micro USB or a less frequent USB C.

 Output ports: number and type

-They might have the typical USB A port or the more recent USB C. The important things is that it is adequate to charging your devices.
-That can be done having the right cables or adapters along when you need them.
+They might have the typical USB A port or the more recent USB C. The important thing is that it is adequate for charging your devices.
+That can be done by having the right cables or adapters along when you need them.

 To learn more about battery charging see our article on Charging a smartphone: Charge rates explained.